Get our 7 best tips on how to start a plant based dietWritten by Ali Donahue

 A plant-based diet is the best way to supply your body with the nutrients it needs without having to count calories or scan every nutrition label.
-In fact, studies have shown that plant-based diets can lower blood sugar and cholesterol levels, help with weight loss, and can even aid those suffering from diabetes, hypertension, and heart disease.
+Studies show plant-based diets lower blood sugar and cholesterol levels, help with weight loss, and can prevent, and even reverse, chronic diseases like diabetes, hypertension, and heart disease.

 But first, what exactly is a plant-based diet?
 A plant-based diet is similar to a vegan diet, in that it doesn't include dairy, meat, eggs, or other animal products.
 However, a plant-based diet takes it one step further by eliminating processed foods that contain refined sugar, preservatives, white flour, and processed oils.